 Seriously, it may sound daft, but since you are working from home why not prettify your workspace with some fauna.
 Studies have shown that a bit of greenery can make people more productive and if nothing more that plant makes the place look nice and cleans the air, remember you are going to be spending a fair amount of time at that desk.

-A very cool tedx talk on replacing mechanical office ventilation with plants can be found here.
+Check out this cool tedx talk on replacing mechanical office ventilation with plants.

 Record your hours